qysp/trustdb/OVERVIEW.md

 ```

 Optional: add event listeners for events like `autosave`, `insert`, `find`, `remove` or `update`.

+The first parameter for collection events will always be an array of altered or returned documents, no matter which method was used.

+Both synchronous as well as asynchronous events are allowed.
 ```js
 // Parameter `err` will be undefined on success. db.on('autosave', err => {